gaganza/clown-bot/README.md

 # clown-bot
-Plays a clown horn in current voice channel in Discrod
+Plays a clown horn in current voice channel in Discord simple by pinging the bot (@clown-bot)